uArm-Developer/SwiftProForArduino/README.md

 ## Update Summary for v4.1.0
 * Transplant Grbl framework.
-* Optimize stepper motor performance,improve motor speed.
+* Optimize stepper motor performance,improve motor speed,fix motor shake.
 * Fix servo shake in end-effector.
-*
+* Optimize code efficiency and improve readability.

 ## Caution
 #### The current firmware is not perfect and will be updated periodically